• Art Magazine

 First, it's important to consciously schedule time for outdoor working .
 By structuring your workday and setting specific times when you want to work outside, you create a clear separation between work and leisure .

 Another tip is to find a suitable outdoor workspace .
-Whether it's a quiet park, a cozy beer garden, your own garden, or a terrace with a view – the important thing is that you feel comfortable and undisturbed there.
+Whether it's a quiet park, a cozy beer garden, your own garden, or a terrace with a view – the essential thing is that you feel comfortable and undisturbed there.

 You don't have to balance your laptop on a wooden bench while kneeling to enjoy the beauty of nature and get your work done.
 Solutions like the Extremis AMAi collection offer a functional workspace for everyone, providing both sitting and standing height options as well as integrated technology.
 It may look like a picnic table, but it's much more than that.
 Thanks to its inherent modularity, users can add and change components as their needs evolve.